MicrosoftDocs/memdocs/autopilot/existing-devices.md

 1. In the Configuration Manager console, go to the **Assets and Compliance** workspace, and select the **Device Collections** node.

-1. On the ribbon, select **Create**, and then choose **Create Device Collection**.
+1. On the ribbon, select **Create**, and then select **Create Device Collection**.
 An existing collection can also be used.
 If using an existing collection, proceed to the [Create a task sequence](#create-a-task-sequence) section.

 1. In the Create Device Collection Wizard, enter the following **General** details: